Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Experimental Results

 To verify the quality of the selected features, we perform experiments on six common AD datasets from the Outlier Detection DataSets (ODDS) database\footnote{\url{http://odds.cs.stonybrook.edu/}}, whose characteristics are summarized in Table \ref{table:fs_datasets}.
 Once the ranking is obtained, we train an instance of IF by exploiting only the top $k$ most important features (according to the ranking), with $k=1, \dots, p-1$.
 We repeat the procedure 30 times (with different random seeds) and compute the median F1-score.

 We provide comparisons with two other commonly used unsupervised feature selection techniques, i.e. Laplacian Score \cite{he2006laplacian} and SPEC \cite{zhao2007spectral}.
 We did not consider other techniques such as Nonnegative Discriminative Feature Selection \cite{li2012unsupervised} and $l_{2,1}$-Norm Regularized Discriminative Feature Selection \cite{yang2011l2} due to their prohibitive computational cost, which makes extensive usage practically cumbersome.

 The hyperparameters values for the final IF model are tuned separately for each dataset through grid search, exploiting all the available features, and then kept fixed for all the experiments involving the same dataset.
 For the unsupervised feature selection methods, instead, we set the hyperparameters to the default values in order to be consistent with the goal of minimizing the user efforts in time-consuming operations.
-Furthermore, this approach perfectly fits real-world applications in which the lack of ground truth labels prevents the design of any principled hyperparameters tuning procedure, leading users to rely on existing "rules of thumb".
+Furthermore, this approach perfectly fits real-world applications in which the lack of ground truth labels prevents the design of any principled hyperparameters tuning procedure, leading users to rely on existing heuristic rules.

 As can be seen in Figure \ref{fig:fs}, the performance of DIFFI are comparable with those of the Laplacian Score and SPEC methods and consistently outperform them for a wide range of $k$ values (i.e. number of exploited features) for the \texttt{cardio}, \texttt{ionosphere}, and \texttt{musk} datasets.
 Also notice that in most cases DIFFI is able to identify the optimal combination of features, i.e. the subset of features leading to the highest (median) F1-score value.